Grow Tent Ventilation: A Step-by-Step Guide – Gro Indoor

 This setup pulls the hottest air out before it has a chance to linger.
 Meanwhile, a passive or active intake near the bottom of the tent will supply a steady stream of cooler, fresh air.
 This creates a constant, cooling airflow that keeps the temperature in the ideal range for healthy growth.
 Consistent temperature control helps your plants focus their energy on growing strong instead of just surviving.

-Automate Your Setup with Fan Controllers
+Automate Your Climate with a Fan Controller

 Manually adjusting your fans every time the temperature or humidity shifts can be a full-time job.
 This is where automation becomes your best friend.
 A fan speed controller is a simple device that automatically adjusts how fast your inline fan runs based on the climate inside your tent.
 You just set your ideal temperature and humidity, and the controller does the rest.